brooksjoey/Daemon-Accord/sales/PILOT_PROPOSAL.md

-# Accord Engine - 2-Week Pilot Proposal
+# Daemon Accord - 2-Week Pilot Proposal

-**Purpose:** Validate Accord Engine with your specific use cases and quantify ROI
+**Purpose:** Validate Daemon Accord with your specific use cases and quantify ROI

 ---